Concept Mapping My Academic Writing Course

 Romaskiewicz Syllabus cover.png

-For the seventh time I have the opportunity to teach a first-year composition and rhetoric class.
+For yet another time I have the opportunity to teach a first-year composition and rhetoric class.
 I first taught this class in the Fall of 2012, and have taught it intermittently since them.
 This time, however, I will be doing a significant overhaul of the writing projects, as I have slowly developed ideas that better suit my course goals and personal interests.

 I need to remind myself of this because inevitably students will just start asking me what I want to see in their writing – in the hopes of getting the best grades.
-Of course, at some level there are requirements, but these are always spelled out in the simplest terms in the class materials.
+Of course, at some level there are requirements, and these are always spelled out in the simplest terms in the course materials.

 This is more about setting a tone for the class, where taking chances are rewarded and failures are framed as true learning opportunities, not shameful embarrassments.
 With this in mind, I am looking forward to class discussions and activities centered on their writing and hope they all can see growth in the next few months.